 - Two-toed sloths have no tails.
 Their front and back legs are about the same size

-- Two-toed sloths has a short neck, large eyes and moves more often between trees
+- Two-toed sloths have a short neck, large eyes and move more often between trees

 - Two-toed sloths aren’t easy going.
 They use their self-sharpening canine teeth to bite.